algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 We aim to have a binding useful and adapted for the users and the future needs of the engine.

+If the solution is available on all of the already supported Operating System by FABGen.

 ## Out of scope